 Moody vintage blooms Great Fosters wedding

-I like any story that starts with a pair of amazing Jimmy Choos!
+I like any wedding which would like a touch of vintage wedding flowers style, especially one where the story that starts with a pair of amazing Jimmy Choos!
 This is the story of Janelle and Alistair’s wedding day, starting on a lovely crisp late October morning at Janelle’s parents home, bustling with wedding party preparations.
-Janelle wanted her bouquet to have a lovely old-fashioned vintage style to it, so we used gorgeous mix of cream, blush and stony lilac roses, with feathery textural astilbe sprigs, lisianthus and succulents.
+Janelle wanted her bouquet to have a lovely old-fashioned vintage style to it, so we used gorgeous mix of vintage wedding flowers including cream, blush and stony lilac roses, with feathery textural astilbe sprigs, lisianthus and succulents.
 For the bridesmaids, who wore dark navy blue dresses, we added a little accent inky blue hydrangeas to pick up on the colour of their dresses.
 I was so pleased with how they all turned out, they all had a lovely old-wordlyness about them…

-Janelle & Alastair held their wedding reception at Great Fosters, which looked gorgeous on this late October day.
-We dressed the Tithe Barn with tall elegant silver fluted vases and added lots of vintage candles on the tables.
+Janelle & Alastair held their wedding reception at Great Fosters, which looked fabulous on this late October day.
+We dressed the Tithe Barn with tall elegant silver fluted vases and added lots of vintage candles on the tables to add a lovely and warm ambiance to the tables, key for all autumn weddings.
 The top table was styled with a series of matching low fluted mercury glass vases, our vintage candlesticks, and mercury glass votives, and the two large urn centrepieces were brought over from the church and used to create a lovely backdrop for the wedding speeches.

 Sprigs of rosemary were used to dress the napkins, and we used succulents on the top table napkins.
 The wedding cake was a beautiful naked cake decorated with berries, fruit, figs and orange slices, placed on a wooden log base and dressed with trailing ferns.